Free ground shipping for all U.S. orders!

 In the late 1970’s and early 1980’s the arrival of Quartz Technology dramatically changed the world of watchmaking.
 Instead of embracing this technology, Waldan chose to further concentrate his efforts on complicated mechanical timepieces.
 He set out to produce high quality chronographs and other complications.
 Waldan purchased raw movements from some of Switzerland’s finest manufacturers and decided to stock up on spare parts.
 He knew the value of stocking enough spare parts to repair the timepieces he was to produce.

-“With the introduction of the quartz watch in the early 1970’s, I decided to make unusual and complicated mechanical watches.
+“With the introduction of the quartz watch in the 1970’s, I decided to make unusual and complicated mechanical watches.
 I turned to the chronograph.
 At that point in time, there had been no chronograph moon-phase mechanical watches made in Switzerland for about ten years.
 I felt that collectors who wanted complicated mechanical watches or a watch with special features had to buy an old watch which had been used (and possibly abused) for many years.
 They rarely functioned well.
 I decided to make new mechanical luxury timepieces with special features.”

 During this time, very few chronograph watches were being produced in Switzerland.
 The quartz crisis had created a shift, in which quartz watches were being favored in place of automatic winding watches.
 Universal Geneve had liquidated all of their gold chronographs, which presented Waldan with the opportunity to purchase them at low cost and begin a campaign to revive the mechanical movement.
 His goal was to purchase the movements at low cost, and design a watch entirely around the movement, highlighting it as the primary feature of the watch without further modification.

 Soon after, Waldan learned that Zenith had thousands of 2522PC automatic chronograph movements, which they were unable to market.
 As Zenith had been recently sold to a radio corporation and by direction of new management was no longer going to pursue the production of mechanical movements, they closed down Zenith Martel in 1975 which halted all production of mechanical calibers by the brand, leaving what remained to either be scrapped or sold, including the 3019.
 "El Primero" caliber.
 The "El Primero" caliber is considered to be not only the first hi-beat automatic winding chronograph movement with the chronograph module fully integrated, but also one of the most historically significant movement calibers to ever be created.
-Waldan decided to purchase all of these movements and their moonphase chronograph movements with the intention of using them to launch his campaign to promote chronographs in Switzerland and the United States.
+Waldan decided to purchase all of these movements and their moon phase chronograph movements with the intention of using them to launch his campaign to promote chronographs in Switzerland and the United States.
 This promotion successfully aroused curiosity and interest from his audience, however Waldan lacked the proper resources to fund the campaign.
 As a result, he met with one of his industry colleagues, Mr. Pierre Blum from Ebel with the intention of bringing him on board to aid him in participating in this endeavor to rouse interest in mechanical chronograph movements.
 As a result, Ebel purchased a large stock of the "El Primero" chronograph movements without moonphase and produced a new watch with this caliber.
 Waldan also met again with his friend Mr. Diether Kubel Wilsdorf from Rolex.
-Upon discovering that Rolex was looking for a modernized successor for the manual winding Valjoux 72 in the "Daytona" series of Rolex watches, Waldan enthusiastically showed him this hi-beat, automatic chronograph movement, convincing Rolex to acquire it.
+Upon discovering that Rolex was looking for a modernized successor for the manual winding Valjoux 72 in the "Daytona" series of Rolex watches, Waldan enthusiastically showed him this hi-beat, automatic chronograph movement.
 Mr. Wilsdorf expressed a great deal of interest in it, which led to Rolex undertaking the project of purchasing the cal.
 3019.
 "El Primero" chronograph movements from Zenith and reworking them as the core of the new generation of Daytonas.
 Ultimately, chronograph watches made a notable return into the watch market.
 Companies all over Switzerland, some of whom had been out of business but “reborn” under new ownership, began producing chronographs.
-They even started mass-producing quartz chronographs.
+They even later started mass-producing quartz chronographs.

 “The watch I really liked was the Martel Zenith Movado automatic chronograph.
 Though the company had started to produce this movement in 1966, for some reason, most of them were never completed.
 The movement was vastly advanced and had many complications (additional features).
 I bought their inventory which was delivered in thousands of unassembled parts, all in small boxes.”